Assessing eligibility for Fares Allowance (FAA) for Youth Allowance (YA), Austudy and Pensioner Education Supplement (PES) 010-04060020

 8 |

-Advise customer of decision + Read more ...
-For YA assessed customers seeking Fares Allowance reimbursement, the claim needs to be placed on hold until the expected grant date of their first payment.
-Advise customer, in writing, of the decision on their FAA claim by sending a Fares Allowance - grant/reject/pay letter (Q021).
+Tell the customer the decision + Read more ...
+For YA assessed customers seeking FAA reimbursement, the claim needs to be placed on hold until the expected grant date of their first payment.
+Tell the customer, in writing, the decision for their FAA claim by sending a Fares Allowance (FAA) - grant/reject/pay letter (Q021).
 See Creating a Q021 letter for customers claiming Fares Allowance (FAA).
 Note: the customer has the right to appeal the decision and this is to be stated in the Q021 letter.
 Record details of the claim and decision.
 Use Fast Note - select Auto text, use Students > ABSTUDY & Apprentices > Claims - Students, then select the template: